DevRel-Foundation/.github/profile/README.md

 ## FAQ

-If you have questions that are not answered here, please get in touch via the [Developer Relations Foundation Discord][discord] or the [contact form][contact-form].
+If you have questions that are not answered here, please get in touch via the [Developer Relations Foundation Discord][discord].

 <details>
   <summary>